-Keypairs can be imported or created through the keypairs view.
+Keypairs can be imported both by using the CLI or through the web portal.

-You can create a new SSH keypair with the following command:
+If you don’t have an SSH Keypair you can create a new SSH keypair on your machine with the following command:

 ssh-keygen -t rsa -b 4096 -C 'a-comment-to-identify-your-key'

-You will be asked for a name and location to save your new keypair (keyairs are usually stored in
+You will be asked for a name and location to save your new keypair (keypairs are usually stored in

 ~/.ssh, and the main keypair for a user is usually called

-You can then paste the content of your private key in a file inside your
+You can then import the content of your freshly created public key to Exoscale.